Bansco/webout/README.md

 ## Goals

-- Securely (e2e encrypted) stream a terminal session
+- Stream a terminal session
 - No support for full screen capture programs (top, vim or tmux)
 - Sessions are not persisted
 - CLI client to stream and watch a terminal session